Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Applications

 \subsection{Routing gradients to partition MNIST representations}

 As a first example of feature localization via gradient routing, we train a simple MLP autoencoder on the MNIST handwritten digit dataset \citep{lecun1998gradient} and use label-dependent stop-gradients to control where features for different digits are encoded.
-The goal is to obtain an autoencoder that reconstructs all digits (0-9) via an encoding that is made up of non-overlapping subcomponents corresponding to distinct subsets of digits.
+The goal is to obtain an autoencoder that reconstructs all digits (0--9) via an encoding that is made up of non-overlapping subcomponents corresponding to distinct subsets of digits.
 We choose subsets $\{0,1,2,3,4\}$ and $\{5,6,7,8,9\}$.
 To hint at the potential difficulty of this task, we note the encodings learned by an autoencoder trained on one of these sets admit low-error reconstructions on the other set, despite never being trained on it (details in \cref{apx:mnist-details}).

-We use a simple architecture of three-layer MLP modules with ReLU activations: an Encoder, a Decoder, and a Certificate.
+We use a simple architecture of three-layer MLP modules with ReLU activations: an Encoder, a Decoder, and two ``certificate'' decoders.
 The Encoder processes a 28$\times$28 image into a vector in $\R^{32}$, and the Decoder processes that vector into a 28$\times$28 reconstruction.
-The Certificate is a decoder trained only on the {\em bottom half} of the encoding, which takes values in $\R^{16}$.
+Each certificate is trained on {\em half} of the encoding, which takes values in $\R^{16}$.
 Certificate updates do not affect the encoding.
-If the Decoder can reconstruct a digit that the Certificate cannot, this ``certifies'' that robust feature localization occurred (into the top half encoding, and away from the bottom half).
+If the Decoder can reconstruct a digit that a certificate cannot, this ``certifies'' that robust feature localization occurred (away from the half of the encoding the certificate was trained on).